Dreambound

 If you have completed your education, gained clinical experience, and obtained your DMS certification, you are now ready to start your career as a Diagnostic Medical Sonographer.
 Here are some steps you can take to increase your chances of getting a job in this field.

-Reach out to local hospitals and medical centers in your area to inquire about job openings.
-Many hospitals and medical centers have their own job boards and may not advertise on job search websites.
-Contact the human resources department and express your interest in working as a Diagnostic Medical Sonographer.
-They may be able to provide you with information on current or upcoming job openings.
+3. Contact local hospitals and medical centers: Many hospitals and medical centers have their own job boards and might not post on general job search websites.
+Reach out to the human resources departments directly to inquire about job openings.

 Career Paths and Opportunities after Becoming a Diagnostic Medical Sonographer